Mindful Eating Rituals

 Based on the Center for Nutrition Policy and Promotion research, the general person today consumes 600 more calories a day than they did in 1970.
 This change might occur due to the availability of food, the variety, the culture, or the increased work-dependent culture.

-Mindfulness is not an elaborate technique that forces you to plan meals like an athlete.
+Mindfulness and eating is not an elaborate technique that forces you to plan meals like an athlete.
 It’s merely simple awareness of the food you consume.
 It’s a meditative process of scrutiny and acceptance that helps you plan your meals better.

-• You enjoy your food better.
+• You enjoy your food better

 • Build a culture of eating when you are hungry and avoid over-consumption.